MaGumagus/local_sofar_inverter/README.md

 The `local_sofar_inverter` component is a Home Assistant integration that creates custom sensors for local monitoring your **Sofar inverter**.
-It reads data from your inverter page, so you dont need to connect to any 'cloud'
+It reads data from your inverter page, so you dont need to connect to any 'cloud' When there is no sun, tthere is no PV energy so integration doesnt ask your inverter about it

 Returns:
  - current power
  - today's energy